TruffleMuffin/LogElastic.NET/README.md

 * 0.0.1 - Project Begins
 * 0.1 - Initial version with limited functionality
 * 0.2 - Ability to turn logging on and off
+* 0.3 - Ability to turn use an instance logger that can be tested
+* 0.4 - Ability to turn logging on and off via ApiController and refactoring of components for new NuGet packages